Concrete slab and termite control?

-ANSWER: Call your local Orkin Pest Control Branch office and set up for a termite inspection of your home.
+ANSWER: Call us and set up a termite inspection of your home.
 A highly trained Orkin Termite Inspector will develop a customized solution for you, which would include the treatment of this bath trap.
-If possible, it might be best for the future to leave this area accessible by installing an access door.
+If possible, it might be best in the future to leave this area accessible by installing an access door.
 This will allow for future inspections and, if needed, any retreatments.

 Our Pest Library

 Our Pest Library is full of up-to-date information on termites, ants, and cockroaches as well as more than 25 common household pests.
 Find out more information about their behavior, habits, and other cool facts.